Variance bounding of delayed-acceptance kernels: Abstract

 \section{Abstract}

-A delayed-acceptance version of a Metropolis--Hastings algorithm can be useful for Bayesian inference when it is computationally expensive to calculate the true posterior, but a computationally cheap approximation is available; the delayed-acceptance kernel targets the same posterior as its parent Metropolis-Hastings kernel.
-Although the asymptotic variance of any functional of the chain cannot be less than that obtained using its parent, the average computational time per iteration can be much smaller and so for a given computational budget the delayed-acceptance kernel can be more efficient.
+A delayed-acceptance version of a Metropolis--Hastings algorithm can be useful for Bayesian inference when it is computationally expensive to calculate the true posterior, but a computationally cheap approximation is available; the delayed-acceptance kernel targets the same posterior as its associated ``parent'' Metropolis-Hastings kernel.
+Although the asymptotic variance of the ergodic average of any functional of the delayed-acceptance chain cannot be less than that obtained using its parent, the average computational time per iteration can be much smaller and so for a given computational budget the delayed-acceptance kernel can be more efficient.

-When the asymptotic variance of all $L^2$ functionals of the chain is finite, the kernel is said to be variance bounding.
+When the asymptotic variance of the ergodic averages of all $L^2$ functionals of the chain are finite, the kernel is said to be variance bounding.
 It has recently been noted that a delayed-acceptance kernel need not be variance bounding even when its parent is.
-We provide sufficient conditions for inheritance: for global algorithms, such as the independence sampler, the error in the approximation should be bounded; for local algorithms, two alternative sets of conditions are provided.
+We provide sufficient conditions for inheritance: for non-local algorithms, such as the independence sampler, the discrepancy between the log density of the approximation and that of the truth should be bounded; for local algorithms, two alternative sets of conditions are provided.

 As a by-product of our initial, general result we also supply sufficient conditions on any pair of proposals such that, for any shared target distribution, if a Metropolis-Hastings kernel using one of the proposals is variance bounding then so is the Metropolis-Hastings kernel using the other proposal.